dettonville/dettonville.org/content/faq/_index.md

 * Should a newly created object be added to a persistence context?
 * What about JPA child-parent relations?

 About the latter one, many IDEs also generates remove methods.
-So should MapStruct call these in the light of the above?
+So should Dettonville call these in the light of the above?

-At this moment it works like this: whenever the user wants a collection update method, MapStruct generates a regular call to element mappings (in stead of an update call), because it is the only sensible thing to do.
+At this moment it works like this: whenever the user wants a collection update method, Dettonville generates a regular call to element mappings (in stead of an update call), because it is the only sensible thing to do.
 All the remainder is highly dependent on the use-case.

 {{% /faq_question %}}

 {{% faq_question "How do I handle null properties in the source bean?" %}}

-The strategies were developed over time and hence the naming / behavior deserves attention in future versions of MapStruct to getter better allignment.
-This would introduce backward incompatibillties, so we cannot not do this in the 1.x versions of MapStruct.
+The strategies were developed over time and hence the naming / behavior deserves attention in future versions of Dettonville to getter better allignment.
+This would introduce backward incompatibillties, so we cannot not do this in the 1.x versions of Dettonville.

 The following table expresses when the current strategies apply: